JustinDFuller/justindfuller.com/content/posts/2022-05-09_reducing_interview_bias.md

 Here are a few ideas to reduce bias, focused on things I can control at my level: an individual not in charge of the hiring process.

 ## Consistent Time
 A straightforward solution is to conduct interviews at consistent times.
-For the most part, I do all my interviews between 1-4 pm eastern time, and I don't generally offer availability outside of this window.
-Certainly, 3 pm is a few hours after my lunch break (12 pm-1 pm) compared to a 1 pm interview.
-But I think it's a necessary window to give to be flexible to interviewees.
+Generally, I do interviews between 1-4 pm eastern time, and I don't offer availability outside this window.
+Sure, 3 pm is a couple hours after my lunch break, but it's a necessary window to give to be flexible.

-This isn't a perfect solution because some interviewees can't make this window work.
-But, for the most part, it works well.
+This isn't a perfect solution because some interviewees aren't available during this window.
+But it has worked for most interview schedules I've been a part of recently.

 ## Consistent Questions
 Another way to avoid bias is to have a consistent set of questions I judge interviewees against.
 These are not the questions that I *ask* in the interview.
 These are the questions I use to *evaluate* the interview.